drankit/plotting/README.md

+You are reading the README.md file in the **plotting** GitHub repository, for Russ Robbins.
+This repository stores the files that plot electricity consumption.
+Please see below.

 ## Example - Plotting using Base R

 This example uses data from
 the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>.
 The data set is the "Individual household electric power consumption" data set.

 ## Data